I was once asked "is Tropea worth visiting?" What a question! Honestly, there are few places in all of Italy more "worth visiting."

 Where can I buy Tropea onions?
 Don't buy them in the supermarkets, rather support the local farmers who grow them on a small scale and sell them at stalls in the markets.
 Like the fellow below...

-The free beach is a short walk to the right as you reach the bottom of the stairs, the ones in front of you and too the left are the pay beaches and they are not nearly as nice.
+The free beach is a short walk to the right as you reach the bottom of the stairs, the ones in front of you and to the left are the pay beaches, and they are not nearly as nice.
+Stick to the free beach is my advice.

 The other beach that is definitely worth a visit is the Spiaggia della Contura.
 You'll find it a little to the north of the yacht marina and it's completely different to the other beaches, okay, the soft white sands and clear water is the same, but behind the beach are rolling green hills and forests.
 It feels as if you are miles from town - not still in Tropea.